mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-dialects-sqlite-pysqlite.markdown

 title: sqlalchemy.dialects.sqlite pysqlite Example Code
 category: page
 slug: sqlalchemy-dialects-sqlite-pysqlite-examples
-sortorder: 500031019
+sortorder: 500031020
 toc: False
 sidebartitle: sqlalchemy.dialects.sqlite pysqlite
 meta: Python example code that shows how to use the pysqlite callable from the sqlalchemy.dialects.sqlite module of the SQLAlchemy project.

-pysqlite is a callable within the sqlalchemy.dialects.sqlite module of the SQLAlchemy project.
+`pysqlite` is a callable within the `sqlalchemy.dialects.sqlite` module of the SQLAlchemy project.

 ## Example 1 from databases